๐Concept of Islamic alternative to Insurance

 In the following narration, an analogy has been made to show how repulsive and disgusting it is that a person takes back the gift he has already given to someone.

-Abdullah ibn โAbbas reported that the Prophet of Allah said, " The one who takes back the gift he has given to someone is like one who eats his vomit.โ In another wording: ยจ The one who takes back the charity that he gave is like a dog that vomits then eats its vomit.ยจ [Al bukhari and Muslim].
+Abdullah ibn โAbbas reported that the Prophet of Allah ๏ทบ said, "One who takes back the gift (which he has already given) is like one who swallows its vomit."
+(Sahih Al bukhari 2589).

-Islamic alternative to insurance is defined as โa scheme based on brotherhood, solidarity and mutual assistance which provides for mutual financial aid and assistance to the participants in case of need whereby the participants mutually agree to contribute for that purpose.
+Islamic alternative to insurance is defined as "a scheme based on brotherhood, solidarity and mutual assistance which provides for mutual financial aid and assistance to the participants in case of need whereby the participants mutually agree to contribute for that purpose."

 Islamic alternative to insurance based on tabarru` mutual protection is superior to conventional insurance in several ways: